There’s a little secret in personal finance that no “guru” will tell you.

 Follow what the personal finance experts do, not what they say — start a business.

 Create at least a side hustle.
-You’ll learn much more about finance, taxes, entrepreneurship, and marketing than in any classroom or what the media thinks they know about owning a business.
+You’ll learn much more about finance, taxes, entrepreneurship, and marketing than in any classroom or what the media thinks it knows about owning a business.

-I’m not suggesting the advice they are giving is outright wrong.
+I’m not suggesting the advice the gurus are giving is outright wrong.
 Their recommendations will make you modestly successful.
-You’ll more than likely live an OK life and an above-average net worth.
+You’ll more than likely live an OK life and have an above-average net worth.

 You’ll NEVER get rich by working for someone else.
-That’s something you’ll never hear from any personal finance expert, but it’s how they got rich themselves.
+That’s something you’ll never hear from any personal finance expert.
+But being a business owner is how they got rich themselves.